jshvn/dotfiles/README.md

 This repository is meant to act as a working copy of my computer configuration, SSH settings, macOS settings, general applications, and more for my personal and development machines.

-These dotfiles have only been tested on macOS, but in theory should also work on Linux systems.
+These dotfiles have been tested on:

+* macOS 10.15
+* Ubuntu 18.04
+* Ubuntu 20.04

 ## 🖥 How to install or update

 When setting up a new machine, or wanting to update an existing machine after updates or major changes, run the following commands.

-Brew will give errors when packages are already installed - these can be safely ignored.

 **Fresh install:**
 ```